Disney World in August 2026: What to Really Expect for Heat, Crowds & Back to School

 August Events

-Pro Tip: Magic Kingdom will close early on the nights they have a party.
-Do not be scared off by these days!
-We have found that they tend to be less busy than on the days that are open longer.
+Pro Tip: Magic Kingdom will close early on party nights.
+Don’t be scared off by these days!
+We’ve found they tend to be less busy than the days the park is open longer.
 In fact, we often get on more rides and have a much less stressful day.
-The days around the party that are open longer are usually the busiest of the week, as many plan their Magic Kingdom days on those days.
-Now, if you have your heart set on seeing fireworks and experiencing the park at night, this tip may not be for you.
-But if you’re keen on riding as many rides as possible… the party days may be a good day to visit!
+If you have your heart set on seeing fireworks and experiencing the park at night, this tip may not be for you.
+But if you’re keen on riding as many rides as possible, party days may be a surprisingly great day to visit!

-Another festival to be aware of is Epcot’s International Food & Wine Festival, which typically kicks off in late August and runs through mid-November.
-This is one of the most highly anticipated events at the park, featuring a wide variety of food and beverage booths, scavenger hunts, live music, the Wine and Dine Half Marathon, and exclusive festival merchandise.
+Epcot’s International Food & Wine Festival kicks off August 27, 2026, and runs through November 21.
+This is one of the most highly anticipated events at the park, featuring a wide variety of food and beverage booths, the Eat to the Beat Concert Series (included with park admission), Remy’s Ratatouille Hide and Squeak scavenger hunt, Emile’s Fromage Montage, live music, the Wine and Dine Half Marathon, and exclusive festival merchandise.
+If you’re visiting in late August, this is a wonderful bonus on top of an already great time to go.

 Pro Tip: Any time my family visits Epcot during a festival season, we generally try to visit on weekdays.
 And if our Epcot day does need to fall on the weekend… we just mentally prepare for shoulder-to-shoulder crowds in World Showcase once the sun starts to set!